 - The East District of Book 6 is a warzone between the Sorceria Guardians and the Metal Plague, with yourself as a third-party intrusion.

 - Ms. Fanservice: Several of the female characters, most notably Shizuka, Kurumi and Miranda, have access to certain classes and/or outfits that turn them into this.
 These costume options include a Playboy Bunny outfit, a French Maid Outfit, a Bedlah Babe outfit or something else featuring a Dangerously Short Skirt.
 Hokuto the Shadow Weaver has a fetish for this type of character; when either Shizuka or Kurumi accepts her help during certain missions, Hokuto will power them up, but turn them into a sultry French Maid and a harem dancer respectively.

 - New Game+: This campaign has two points allowing you to start a New Game+.
-At the end of Book 2, allowing you to replay Book 1 and 2 and at the end of Book 5, allowing you to replay Book 3 to 5 with fully leveled heroes.
+At the end of Book 2, allowing you to replay Book 1 and 2 and at the end of Book 5, allowing you to replay Book 3 to 5 with fully leveled heroes and completed journals.